Thorinair/ThoriTrack-VRCFT-For-Valve-Index/guide/README.md

 ![Assembly 39](img/39.jpg?raw=true)

 Finally, attach the Vive Facial Tracker to the bottom of the arm.
-Use an M4 Lock Nut and an M4*20 Counter Sunk Screw in a similar way like for the mittle of the arm.
+Use an M4 Lock Nut and an M4*20 Counter Sunk Screw in a similar way like for the middle of the arm.
 Once done, plug it into the side USB port on the hub.

 ![Assembly 40](img/40.jpg?raw=true)

 ![Assembly 41](img/41.jpg?raw=true)

 **And you are done!
-Enjoy your assembled ThoriTrack!** Feel free to look at the [Recommended Software](../README.md#recommended-software) section on the home page to see which software I run for best eye and face tracking.
+Enjoy your assembled ThoriTrack!**

+Feel free to look at the [Recommended Software](../README.md#recommended-software) section on the home page to see which software I run for best eye and face tracking.

 ![Assembled!](../img/Overview-Front.jpg?raw=true)